juv123/RBAC/README.md

 ### User Management
 - Add users by filling out basic information:
   - **Fields**: Name, Username, Password, Contact Number, Email ID, Role, and Status (Available/Inavailable).
-- Assign a role to users during registration or updates.
+- Assign a role to users during registration.Only Admin can Edit the role.
 - Mark users as inavailable to display their details in a disabled state.
 - Validate all inputs:
   - Email and Contact numbers are checked for correct format.